arock093/keyboardminder/README.md

 This script disables the task bar so that it is easier to get into the habit of using the keyboard to switch windows.
 The task bar can be temporary re-enabled with a shortcut.
 The default shortcut is Ctrl + 0 and the amount of time before the task bar is hidden again is 10 seconds.
 I recommend having this script running most of time as part of the workflow.
 I find this one extremely useful.

+In the script there is a extra sleep that is commented out.
+Enabling this line can help when your having a difficult time getting out of the habit of using the task bar to switch windows.
+Another tip is to occasionally change the shortcut if find yourself using it more than you want to.
 ### RequireCapsLock
 This script makes it so that to use the mouse buttons and mouse wheel, caps lock must be held.
 This also helps you be more mindful about mouse usage.